 Mónica doesn’t let herself be left behind, and when she is invited to lunch (or to the Way to Santiago), she accepts immediately.
-Between blisters on her feet, bad fingernails and the tiredness of someone who’s just starting out, our walker managed to overcome all the challenges that the millennial route had to offer, making us grow as people.
+Despite blisters on her feet, bad fingernails, and the tiredness of someone who’s just starting out, our walker managed to overcome all the challenges that the millennial route had to offer, making us grow as people.
 Come and discover this adventure between Viana do Castelo and the capital of Galicia, always by the sea.

 Why did you make the Way to Santiago?

 Mónica: I went to accompany my brothers-in-law.
 They are dentists and went on a volunteering mission to São Tomé.
-And before starting this 3-month adventure, followed by a year of traveling around the world, they wanted to start the journey on the right foot, by walking the Way.
+Before starting this 3-month adventure, followed by a year of traveling around the world, they wanted to start the journey on the right foot, by walking the Way.
 At a family lunch they invited us and I thought: Why not?

 What stages did you complete?